 - a.
 A licensee shall notify a retail customer whether he or she is using a mobile service within a bundle or out-of-bundle. - b.
-If a retail customer is using a mobile service out-of-bundle with a
+If a retail customer is using a mobile service out-of-bundle with a licensee, the licensee shall notify the retail customer of the rate of the service.

-1 Telecommunications Act in all Contracting States: Commonwealth of Dominica-Telecommunications Act, No. 8 of 2000 (as amended), Grenada-Telecommunications Act, Cap.
-315C (as revised), St. Kitts and Nevis-Telecommunications Act, Cap.
-16.05 (as revised), Saint Lucia-Telecommunications Act, Cap.
+1 Telecommunications Act in all Contracting States: Commonwealth of Dominica-Telecommunications Act, No. 8 of 2000 (as amended), Grenada- Telecommunications Act, Cap.
+315C (as revised), St. Kitts and Nevis- Telecommunications Act, Cap.
+16.05 (as revised), Saint Lucia- Telecommunications Act, Cap.
 19.09 (as revised), St. Vincent and the Grenadines-Telecommunications Act, Cap.
 418 (asrevised)